Lawyering Skills Competitions

 In the Mock Trial Program, Pitt Law’s adjunct mock trial coaches recruit, train, and select students to serve on any of several different school teams going to interscholastic mock trial competitions.

 Many of the interscholastic competitions to which the school sends teams concern a specific area of law such as international law, intellectual property law, health law, and environmental law.
 Competitions in which Pitt Law students have participated recently are listed here; however, this list is not exhaustive.

 See International Moots for more information on participating in an international competition.

 Students are eligible to receive academic credit for participating in most* moot court competitions, intramural or interscholastic, provided a faculty member oversees the work and certifies it as worthy of credit.
 These are classified as credits for activities, and students may count only four credits for activities toward their graduation requirements.
 (Credits earned for service on a journal and/or the Moot Court Board also count as activities credits.)

 *The Negotiations Competition does not currently qualify for academic credit.

 Moot Court Board

 The primary function of the Pitt Law Moot Court Board is to organize and administer the Murray S. Love Trial Moot Court Competition, the Appellate Competition, and the Negotiations Competition.
 All associate members must also complete an academic component during each year of Board service--either by working in a group that researches and creates a competition problem or serving as a reader who evaluates and scores competitors' briefs in the Appellate Competition.
-Board members who complete the requisite academic and administrative duties are eligible to receive one credit per semester of Board service.
+Board members who complete requisite academic and administrative duties are eligible to receive one credit per year (two semesters) of Board service.

 Membership is limited to a maximum of 10 students per year and includes second-year and third-year students.